 I started a blog post a few months ago about the difficulties I was having with hunger when it got too extreme.
-I never finished it, partly because the problem stopped recurring, and this was in turn partly due to the fact that, during a 20-week post-treatment check-up session with my therapist, I asked her for advice, and what she said helped me to deal with the problem when it arose.
-I've been thinking lately about how the problem now seems to have dissolved, and thought I'd therefore finish off what I started writing before.
+I never finished it, partly because the problem stopped recurring.
+This was in turn partly due to the fact that, during a 20-week post-treatment check-up session with my therapist, I asked her for advice, and what she said helped me to deal cognitively with the problem when it arose.
+I've been thinking lately about how these difficulties now seem to have dissolved more lastingly, and decided it's therefore actually more important, not less, to finish off what I started writing before.

 We were silent in the car most of the way back, until I began to cry, finally, and he began to understand.
-We talked it all through, and he felt deeply guilty for having orchestrated the perfect set of circumstances to make me feel this way - and tried to reassure me that at least, in the end, I had said: stop now, I can't bear this any more.
+We talked it all through, and he felt deeply guilty for having orchestrated the perfect set of circumstances to make me feel this way.
+He also tried to reassure me that at least, in the end, I had said: stop now, I can't bear this any more.
 We both learnt a lot from the episode, I think.

 Maybe I'll talk next time about what the knowledge of having lost weight again has been like; certainly, despite not preoccupying me, it feels as though it has the status of another minor milestone.
 There are so many more of those than I could have imagined before I began, and each matters quite a lot without my having to try too hard to reach it, or thinking about it much once it's passed.
 The loosening association between the hunger I feel now, if a meal is too late, and the hunger I used to feel, when my single meal was always too late, is a grand and symbolic relief.